Individual Membership Categories and Eligibility

 Student- $60 (non voting): ICOM-US will accept undergraduate or students working on their Master's Degree or PhD in museology, museum studies, museum education, museum management, conservation, art history or an equivalent museum-related subject.
 A scanned copy of the student's ID is required for approval.

-Supporting- $500 (non voting): Persons or institutions providing substantial financial or other assistance to ICOM because of an interest in museums and international co-operation between museums.
+Supporting- $500 (non voting): Persons or institutions providing substantial assistance to ICOM both financially and otherwise, due to an interest in museums and the international cooperation between museums.

 Examples include: